winglang/wing/docs/999-contributors/040-wingsdk.md

 In the case of AWS for example, a `cloud.Function` will create an AWS Lambda function referencing a Terraform asset with a zipfile of the inflight code.

 For the simulator, the inflight code is bundled into the `.wsim` file produced by the compiler.

-## 🧪 How do I set up my PRs to update snapshots?

-When PR checks run they may mutate the PR branch with updates to the snapshots or other things you may have missed.
-This behavior has to be enabled manually on forks.
-Create a repository secret called `MUTATION_TOKEN` with a personal access token that is able to read/write your repo.